georgepaul171/portfolio/text_classifier_lstm/README.md

 # IMDB Sentiment Analysis with LSTM

 **Description:**
-This repository implements a binary sentiment classifier using an LSTM network on the IMDB movie reviews dataset.
-It leverages PyTorch and TorchText for data handling, model creation, training, and evaluation.
+This folder contains implementation of a binary sentiment classifier using an LSTM network on the IMDB movie reviews dataset.
+It uses PyTorch and TorchText for data handling, model creation, training, and evaluation.

 ## Table of Contents
 - [Overview](#overview)